bs-community/blessing-skin-manual/man/en/mod.md

 ## UniSkinMod 1.2 and lower

-The configuration file is also located in `.minecraft/config/UniSkinMod.cfg`, but you should add the legacy links in instead of root urls:
+The configuration file is also located in `.minecraft/config/UniSkinMod.cfg`, but you should add the legacy links in instead of root URL:

 ```
 Skin: http://skins.minecraft.net/MinecraftSkins/%s.png